mbtestorg2022/res.6-012-spring-2018/content/pages/part-i-the-fundamentals.md

 The textbook for this subject is Bertsekas, Dimitri, and John Tsitsiklis. _Introduction to Probability._ 2nd ed.
 [Athena Scientific](http://www.athenasc.com/), 2008.
 ISBN: 9781886529236.

-The authors have made this [Selected Summary Material (PDF)](/resources/res-6-012-introduction-to-probability-spring-2018/part-i-the-fundamentals/MITRES_6_012S18_Textbook.pdf) available for OCW users.
+The authors have made this {{% resource_link "d973b10c-2587-781f-86ca-4f2aff49098f" "Selected Summary Material (PDF)" %}} available for OCW users.

 L = Lecture Content